Apache Solr for TYPO3 - The Search for Your Website

 • Open source: Solr is completely free to use and is continuously developed by a dedicated community.

-Thanks to these strengths, TYPO3 Solr is used in a wide range of applications - from product searches in e-commerce websites to analyzing logs and social media data.
+Thanks to these advantages, TYPO3 Solr is used in many applications.
+These include product searches on e-commerce websites and the analysis of logs and social media data.

 How Does Apache Solr Work?